3dunoabraham/portworld/README.md

 # Inventory Management System Front-End
-This repository contains the front-end for the Inventory Management System (IMS).
-The IMS provides a web-based user interface for managing inventory for different businesses.
+This repository contains the front-end for Abraham Duno's Portfolio.
+This NextJs app provides a web-based user interface for managing an inventory of projects for different categories.

 ## Tech Stack
 * This project uses the following technologies:
     * [Next.js](https://nextjs.org/)
     * [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app)
-* This project uses the following  APIs:
-    * For more information on this project, see the [IMS API V1](https://servicepadportal.atlassian.net/wiki/spaces/SP/pages/459538444/Inventory+API+V1)